virtual/hugo-static-satinflame/content/about.md

 Jeanine Schoessler, Front-End Web Developer
 -----------

 Jeanine enjoys crafting web experiences for higher education.
 Her passions include [listening to music](https://open.spotify.com/user/satinflame), supporting others on their journey to learn web development, and visiting every aircraft museum she and her husband can find.
-Recently, she has become an active member of [FourCornerz Toastmasters](https://fourcornerz.toastmastersclubs.org).
+Recently, she has become an active member of [Four Cornerz Toastmasters](https://fourcornerz.toastmastersclubs.org) and a co-founder of [Cascadin—an automation and workflow system](https://cascadin.com/).
 In 2015, she graduated from the [Leadership MSU program](https://www.montana.edu/leadershipmsu/) and was nominated for MSU Employee of the Year.
 In 2018, she was named one of [freeCodeCamp's top 200 contributors](https://medium.freecodecamp.org/announcing-our-freecodecamp-2018-top-contributor-award-winners-861da08a77e1) and became an <a href="https://omniupdate.com/partners/partners-list.html">Official Partner for OmniUpdate</a>.

 Jeanine previously developed websites for [Montana State University (MSU) and MontanaPBS](https://www.linkedin.com/in/satinflame) (2009-2015).
 She enjoys implementing new designs into responsive HTML/CSS and specializes in working with OmniUpdate and clients in [#heweb](https://twitter.com/search?q=%23heweb)!
 You might even remember meeting her at [OmniUpdate's User Training Conference](/blog/2018/03/omniupdate-2018/).